 It is very easy to get a bus to Albufeira from Faro.
-The journey lasts between 55min to 1h30min depending on the type of bus and the tickets are around 4,70€.
-You can look for tickets, prices and online bookings here.
+The journey lasts between 40min to 1h30min depending on the type of route.
+You can look for tickets with Vamus Algarve.

 Transfer

 This would be the most expensive way to come to Albufeira, but it's the easiest one.
 There are a lot of private shuttle companies that make the connection between Faro airport and Albufeira, in minicars/minibuses, and can usually drop passengers in a chosen place.
 Our Field Station can be found when inputting "AIMM Portugal" into Google Maps/Uber.